osisoft/Client-Failover-Service/content/administration/perform-a-role-override.md

    }
    ```

-**Note:** When heartbeats are not received during a period longer than the Failover Timeout and the session becomes stale, the session will still remain in primary role while the role override is in effect
+**Note:** When heartbeats are not received during a period longer than the Failover Timeout and the session becomes stale, the session will still remain in primary role while the role override is in effect.